emperorofmars/stf-unity/Docs/stf_format.md

 		]
 	}

-## STF-Unity Specific Notes
-This implementation for Unity uses a two stage design.
-The first one parses an STF file into a Unity scene using its own components which represent the STF file 1:1 with no regard for Unity functionality.
-This is called the authoring scene, as it is intended for authoring STF files.

-Application-converters can be made to convert the intermediary authoring scene into an application-specific one.
-This step is destructive and throws information not relevant for the target application away, including all STF related meta-information, resolves all relationships between components and potentially applies optimizations.

-Included is a basic second stage which converts into a pure Unity scene, and throws everything else away.
-The AVA subproject includes Application-converters for VRChat and VRM/VSeeFace.

 ## Extensibility
 The extensibility of the STF format is a first class feature.
 All implementations must provide an easy way to add and hot-load support for additional types.

 By default, STF supports only a limited set of features which can be expected from a common 3d file-format.
-These include support for skinned meshes, armatures, animations, materials and textures.
+These include support for meshes, armatures, animations, materials and textures.

 Components can have defined relationships to other components and be specific to a target application.
 Components can extend or override others.